15 Plants That Repel Flies

 by Swami Stream is licensed under CC BY 2.0

 Marigolds are other plants that repel flies.
-Not only do they have a beautiful bright orange or yellow color, but they also have a pungent smell that flies can’t stand.
+They are beautiful, bright orange or yellow, and they have a pungent smell that flies can’t stand.

 In fact, marigolds contain a natural insecticide called pyrethrum, which makes them a popular choice for organic pest control.